- What is the Sample Variance?

 The sample variance, s2, is used to calculate how varied a sample is.
 A sample is a select number of items taken from a population.
 For example, if you are measuring American people’s weights, it wouldn’t be feasible (from either a time or a monetary standpoint) for you to measure the weights of every person in the population.
 The solution is to take a sample of the population, say 1000 people, and use that sample size to estimate the actual weights of the whole population.
 The variance helps you to figure out how spread out your weights are.

-The variance is mathematically defined as the average of the squared differences from the mean.
+Can’t see the video?
+Click here. average of the squared differences from the mean.
 But what does that actually mean in English?
 In order to understand what you are calculating with the variance, break it down into steps:

 - Step 1: Calculate the mean (the average weight).